Vinaykumargm/SpringBoot/README.md

 >The .jar.original file contains only your compiled source code (your classes and resources).

 Repackaging: The Spring Boot plugin automatically handles the creation of both an original JAR and the executable FAT JAR, a process known as repackaging.
 (As first it will create the .jar.original file and with that it will repackage the .jar file)

+Working of Spring Boot :

+In traditional Java, we manually create objects using the new keyword.
+In Spring Boot, the IoC container manages object creation and lifecycle.
+We register classes as beans using annotations like @Component, and Spring injects them wherever needed using dependency injection (@Autowired).

+The @SpringBootApplication annotation is a combination of @Configuration, @EnableAutoConfiguration, and @ComponentScan, which together enable automatic configuration, bean creation, and component scanning in the application